Ph.D., 2015, University of Washington, Clinical Psychology

 M.S., 2009, University of Washington, Psychology

 Prevention of alcohol and drug use, sexual assault, and sexual risk behaviors among high-risk groups with a specific focus on cultural factors related to gender identity, sexual orientation, race, and ethnicity

 Reducing barriers to accessing treatment for underserved populations through technology-based interventions

 Secondary prevention programs for individuals who experienced recent sexual assault

-Dr. Amanda Gilmore is a clinical psychologist and an Assistant Professor in the Mark Chaffin Center for Healthy Development and the Department of Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
+Dr. Amanda Gilmore is a clinical psychologist and an Associate Professor in the Mark Chaffin Center for Healthy Development and the Department of Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
 She is also the Associate Chair of the Department of Health Policy and Behavioral Sciences and Director of the National Center for Sexual Violence Prevention.
 Dr. Gilmore is affiliated with the Department of Psychology (Clinical and Community) and the Center for Research on Interpersonal Violence.